atrium

 03

-an open central courtyard or open space, often with a skylight, that is surrounded by a building or enclosed by walls, commonly found in ancient Roman architecture
+an open central courtyard or space, often with a skylight, typically surrounded by walls, characteristic of ancient Roman architecture

 What is an "atrium"?